dtx319/rock-paper-scissors/README.md

 Welcome!
-This is a Python-based
+This is a Python-based game utilizing a randomizer.
+It's the classic Rock-Paper-Scissors.
+Up for a challenge?